-JUSTIN BENSON and AARON MOORHEAD are a directorial duo responsible for one of the most forward thinking horror movies in recent years.
-Having crashed onto the scene in 2012 with their excellent debut RESOLUTION, a tense film about the strange goings on surrounding the fallout from an intervention with a drug addict, they have caught the attention of keen eyed genre fans across the globe.
+JUSTIN BENSON and AARON MOORHEAD are a directorial duo responsible for one of the most forward-thinking horror movies in recent years.
+Having crashed onto the scene in 2012 with their excellent debut RESOLUTION, a tense film about the strange goings on surrounding the fallout from an intervention with a drug addict, they have caught the attention of keen-eyed genre fans across the globe.
 Due to the favourable response from RESOLUTION, they were asked to contribute a segment to the latest VHS horror anthology, VHS Viral, an honour reserved for the most promising emerging talents that horror has to offer.
-I reached out to them as they were adding the finishing touches to their hotly anticipated latest offering, “Spring”” and they kindly agreed to put their necks on the line and be the first MOVIEHOOKER interview subjects.
-I’m very keen to discuss their film-making process, influences, opinions on the genre and what’s next on the horizon for them…
+I reached out to them as they were adding the finishing touches to their hotly anticipated latest offering, “Spring” and they kindly agreed to put their necks on the line and be the first MOVIEHOOKER interview subjects.
+I’m very keen to discuss their filmmaking process, influences, opinions on the genre and what’s next on the horizon for them…

 J: Me, Aaron and Vinny rehearsing together, then just a really harmonious set experience out in the country, everyone easy and humble.
 A really good time, no weird requests, everyone having a good time and just doing their best and working their asses off for the result.
 Then the world tour that followed.
-Getting to watch it with people all around the world was extremely special.
+Getting to watch it with people from all around the world was extremely special.

 A: I remember sitting on a giant rock on top of the mountain with the entire cast and crew, almost three weeks into the shoot.
-Most shoots, just by their very nature, ends with everyone hating everyone.
+Most shoots, just by their very nature, end with everyone hating everyone.
 But it was just summer camp.
 I am the least likely person to say this, but making Resolution felt like some kind of a transformative experience.
 Then we went back and played Portal 2 and edited some scenes together and drank beer and rehearsed that night.

 RESOLUTION started off as a really good buddy story but then it seemed like DAVID LYNCH came riding in on a big black steed from the TWILIGHT ZONE.
 Is there a similar sense of unpredictability with your new film, SPRING?

 J: SPRING is very similar to RESOLUTION but on a much bigger scale.
-It explores a romance very similarly to the way we deconstructed the friendship in RESOLUTION.
+It explores a romance very similarly to the way we deconstructed friendship in RESOLUTION.
 And though the mystery structure is almost exactly the same, there’s a whole lot more seeing the monster in SPRING.

 A: We didn’t set off to make a movie “like Resolution,” our films are just kind of borne from doing the thing we like to do.
 Spring for sure will catch you off guard and keep you thinking, but ideally about completely different things.